pybuilder/pybuilder.github.io/documentation/writing_plugins.md

 If a property is mandatory and there is no default, then `project.get_mandatory_property` is more suitable since it also raises an error in case the property is unset.
 See [the project API](/documentation/api/core.m.html#pybuilder.core.Project) for even more possibilities!

 #### Requiring external libraries
-If the plugin requires external libraries installable through pip, the project object can be used to add this as a dependency :
+If the plugin requires external libraries installable through pip, the project object can be used to add this as a plugin dependency :

 {% highlight python %}
 from pybuilder.core import init

 @init
 def init_my_plugin(project):
-    project.build_depends_on("py.test")
+    project.plugin_depends_on("py.test")
 {% endhighlight %}

 #### Ensuring that programs are installed